-FHA loans have more flexible underwriting guidelines, making it easier to qualify for financing, but once a borrower improves their financial situation, a conventional loan may be an option.
+FHA loans have more flexible underwriting guidelines, making it easier to qualify for financing.
+But once a borrower improves their financial situation, a conventional loan may be an option.

 Most conventional loans are conforming loans.
 This means they meet Fannie Mae and Freddie Mac's guidelines.
 Since Fannie Mae and Freddie Mac don’t require a waiting period for rate-and-term refinances, you can refinance from an FHA loan to a conventional loan whenever you qualify.

 Here’s what’s required:

-Reasons To Do An FHA-To-Conventional Loan Refinance
+Advantages Of An FHA-To-Conventional Loan Refinance

 Refinancing from FHA to conventional isn’t for everyone, but here are the most common reasons borrowers consider it.